albertcthomas/albertcthomas.github.io/content/blog/python_development_behind_proxies/index.md

 I hope this blog post will help you resolve your proxy issues or at least make you feel more confident when dealing with them.
 Even with experience, I sometimes encounter proxy or SSL/TLS errors that I can’t immediately explain, and debugging can be challenging, especially when the problem occurs deep within the connection chain.

 ## Remarks and resources
 * It is a bit annoying that there are applications that will not read your `http_proxy` environment variables or will not support having authentication information.
-It would also have been nice to have an environment variable like `http_proxy` to pass the trusted CA list and that would be read by almost all applications as `REQUESTS_CA_BUNDLE` is an environment variable specific to `requests`.
+It would also have been nice to have an environment variable to pass the trusted CA list that would be read by almost all applications as `REQUESTS_CA_BUNDLE` is an environment variable specific to `requests`.
 * A website on proxies with a great guide for SSL/TLS certificates <https://smarie.github.io/develop-behind-proxy/know_your_proxy/>.
 * There are tools such as CNTLM that encrypt your password, centralize the proxy configuration and work for applications that do not allow passing a username and password to the proxy configuration.
 * Discussion on `HTTP_PROXY` or `http_proxy` and the different ways to pass multiple domains to `no_proxy`: <https://about.gitlab.com/blog/2021/01/27/we-need-to-talk-no-proxy/>